California calls up National Guard, orders evacuations as Line Fire expands to more than 20K acres - UPI.com

 Sept.
-9 (UPI) -- The Line Fire in California's San Bernardino County is only 3% contained Monday after expanding to 20,552 acres and forcing thousands of people to evacuate since it ignited four days ago.
+9 (UPI) -- The Line Fire in California's San Bernardino County is only 5% contained late Monday after expanding to nearly 26,000 acres and forcing thousands of people to evacuate since it ignited four days ago.

 On Monday, Gov. Gavin Newsom activated the California National Guard to assist firefighters.